The Canongate: Rough Wooing

 In May 1544, during the Rough Wooing, the English army under Lord Hertford attacked and burnt Edinburgh.
 The English Master of Ordnance, Christopher Morris, brought artillery up the Canongate to assault Edinburgh's Netherbow Gate.
 During this operation some of the English gunners were killed.
 The English infantry attacked the gate and, according to the English narrative, pulled one of the Scottish artillery pieces through its gunloop.
 The Scots could not retaliate due to heavy small arms fire and archery, during which Morris placed a cannon close to the gate.
 After three or four rounds, the gate was breached and the English army stormed through killing 300 or 400 defenders.
 The Scottish heavy guns were withdrawn from the High Street into the Castle.
-According to a report sent to Charles V, Holy Roman Emperor, the English troops were unused to urban warfare and fought amongst each other on the Royal Mile, and William Howard, a brother of the Duke of Norfolk, was hurt in the cheek by an English arrow.
+According to a report sent to Charles V, Holy Roman Emperor, the English troops were unused to urban warfare and fought amongst each other on the High Street, and William Howard, a brother of the Duke of Norfolk, was hurt in the cheek by an English arrow.

 Marian civil war

-In the 1560s, several servants of Mary, Queen of Scots, formed relationships with women in the Canongate.
+In the 1560s, several French servants of Mary, Queen of Scots and archers of the royal guard including Captain Belloc, formed relationships with women in the Canongate.
 The church authority, the Kirk Session, disapproved of them as fornicators, as they mostly had no plans for marriage.
 Some of the women were made to stand at the burgh cross with bared heads for three hours.

 After Mary was forced to abdicate, there was civil war in Scotland.
 Her supporters in Scotland took control of Edinburgh Castle, and the king's party resided in the Canongate and at Leith.
 Regent Lennox lodged in the Canongate house of Cuthbert Ferguson in 1571.
 The house was protected from cannon shot with bags of wool and animal skins.

 Tennis courts and lodging houses

 There were several tennis courts in Edinburgh and the Canongate.
 One was close to the Palace, at the lodging of Henry Kinloch, and another was built nearby in 1623 by Alexander Peiris.
 Kinloch and Peiris also kept lodging houses, Kinloch hosted the French ambassador Rambouillet in February 1566.
 Rambouillet was entertained at the Palace by Mary, Queen of Scots in "maskrie and mumschance" during which her ladies were dressed in men's clothes.
+Kinloch subsequently hosted a banquet to celebrate the wedding of the Earl of Bothwell and Jean Gordon.
 Anne Halkett, the religious writer, stayed with Peiris at the foot of the Canongate in 1650.
 She was told that it was a "civil house, and the best quality lay there that had not houses of their own".